Facebook Pixel Anthropology Major and Minor | Western Kentucky University

 Archaeology

-Archaeology is the study of past human cultures anywhere in the world based on their material remains such as tools, monuments, and ritual objects.
-Historic archaeologists are interested in past cultures with written documents, while prehistorians study past cultures lacking written documents.
-Other specializations include Classical archaeology, Biblical archaeology, underwater archaeology, geoarchaeology, zooarchaeology, and industrial archaeology.
+Archaeology is the study of past human cultures anywhere in the world based on material remains such as tools, monuments, and ritual objects.
+There are a number of specializations in archaeology, such as historical archaeology, forensic archaeology, Classical archaeology, Biblical archaeology, underwater archaeology, geoarchaeology, zooarchaeology, paleoethnobotany, industrial archaeology, and public archaeology.

 Biological Anthropology